hannasm/ExpressiveReflectionDotnet/README.md

 There is a fairly comprehensive set of unit tests, and additionald examples demonstrating functionality can be found there.

 # Changelog
+## 1.4.0
+  * 1.4.0 - Hit some need for looking up a generic method, and only have a Type[] available to use to do it.
+Found a solution on stackoverflow that works, and doesn't require intense mental effort to use.
+I would like something cleaner down the road but it will do for now: GetMethodExt()

 ## 1.3.3
   * 1.3.3 - Fix issues with Transmute(), where two separate members defined on the same type have the same metadata toekn, because the two members are declared in different modules and by chance they happened to overlap